 and it gives us details about the shape, which we could

-then modify if we wanted to, and change around.
+then modify if we wanted to.

 We could go to our

-object, we could change it's color.
+object, we could change its color.
 This is

 kind of an overview that says, okay: what